ewhanley/udacity-full-stack/movie-website/README.md

 # Project 1: Movie Trailer Website

 This is server-side code to store a list of some of my favorite movies.
 The list of movies is used to gather metadata about the movies from [The Movie DB's](https://www.themoviedb.org/) API.
 The metadata includes the movie's official title, plot summary, poster URL, and trailer URL.
-The metadata for all of the movies in the list is used to generate a static web page that lets visitors browse the movie posters and watch their respective trailers.
+The metadata for all of the movies in the list is used to generate a website where visitors can browse the movie posters and watch their respective trailers.

 ## Motivation